Fire and steel construction

 Hot rolled rectangular and circular structural hollow sections provide architects and engineers with aesthetically pleasing and robust solutions in structural design.
 They can achieve a constant external dimension for all weights of a given size, which enables them to achieve standardisation of architectural and structural details throughout the full height of the building.
 The uniformity of shape and properties means that they more are efficient in certain design conditions than open sections.

 Design guidance and software (Firesoft) for the design of reinforced, concrete filled hollow sections in fire is available.
-The software is based on the European code for composite construction for normal condition, EN 1994-1-1, the main difference between normal and fire designs being the modifications of mechanical properties at elevated temperatures for the fire conditions.
+The software is based on the European code for composite construction for ambient condition, EN 1994-1-1, the main difference between ambient and fire designs being the modifications of mechanical properties at elevated temperatures for the fire conditions.

 Composite steel deck floors in fire